danielneil/Shark/README.md

 Though it focuses on the ASX, it could easily be adjusted to suit any financial market, along with an adapted strategy, too.

+See the [plugins](https://github.com/danielneil/AutomatedTradingPlatform/blob/main/doc/README.PLUGINS.md) for a list of capabilities.

 # Setup Instructions

 1. Install ansible on your local machine.